SwissDataScienceCenter/renku/docs/user/firststeps.rst

     $ renga wc readme_science readme_renga > wc.out

-For each of our invokations of `renga run`, Renga recorded the command we executed into a `Common Workflow Language <http://www.commonwl.org/>`_ (CWL) step.
+For each of our invocations of `renga run`, Renga recorded the command we executed into a `Common Workflow Language <http://www.commonwl.org/>`_ (CWL) step.
 Renga uses this information to keep track of the lineage of data.
 For example, we can see the full lineage of `wc.out` using the `renga log`